 Competition is Fierce

 Discard everything you know about what it took to get into a top college a generation ago.
 There are a new set of rules.
 Homeschoolers interested in top colleges often begin to plan before they enter high school.
 Successful homeschool applicants usually have performed well in challenging courses, have very high test scores, and have well developed extracurricular talents.
 Nonetheless, even many students with perfect SAT or ACT scores are rejected.
 Admissions officers report that the majority of rejected candidates would probably be successful if they were admitted; there are just too few slots.
 How tough are the odds?
-Here are some recent acceptance rates:
+Here acceptance rates for the Class of 2018.

 Homeschool High School Four Year Plan